shateq/dotfiles/README.md

 # ~/dotfiles

 My configuration backup to be used with **GNU stow**.
 Man, I love symlinks so much.
+I'd rather stick to defaults than to invent a new wheel so there won't be no revolutionary keybinds in here.
+Just something that builds on top of the original things.

 Tools covered:

 - zsh
 - alacritty
+- kitty
 - nvim
 - i3
 - rofi